Can a collection agency sue you in Canada? The short answer is yes, and it could go something like this:

 Can You Go to Jail for Not Paying Debt in Canada?

 However, that doesn’t mean that failing to pay debt is consequence-free.
 For example, after taking you to court, a creditor or debt collection agency might have your wages garnished—taking a portion out of your future paycheques until the debt is repaid.
-Alternatively, they may place a lien against your property.
+Alternatively, they may place a lien against your property or garnish funds from your bank accounts.

 What Is the Minimum Amount That a Collection Agency Will Sue For?